What are the Washington State requirements for On-Site Sewage Systems (OSS)?

 How do they affect San Juan County homeowners?

-Two recent laws have significantly changed the way OSS are managed in Washington.
+Two important laws regulate the way OSS are managed in Washington.

 As of July 01, 2007, state regulations (WAC 246-272A) require that homeowners properly maintain their on-site sewage systems.
 At a minimum, this law requires all owners of traditional gravity systems to have their systems properly inspected at least once every 3 years.
 It requires owners of alternative systems (those with pumps) to be inspected every year.
 San Juan County, like all counties state-wide, must maintain records of the inspections within its jurisdiction.